Spherical-S/Capn-Valorant-Statistics-App/README.md

 * You must run Capn with **administrator priveliges** or it may not work!
 * All sensitive data is encrypted and stored on your local machine.
 It is your job to keep that information safe!

-# Current stats available include:
+# Current Features available include:
   * Rank - Find out any players rank with just their name and tag

     <img src="https://cdn.discordapp.com/attachments/983104809064345640/1010976092145848371/unknown.png" alt="Rank Command" width="500"/>